timothypratley/claykind/README.md

 This library concerns itself only with constructing the initial data representation of the code and pairing it with values from evaluation.

+A big challenge in achieving the composition we seek is establishing standards to abide by for tool creators.
+Perhaps we can draw inspiration from HTML strategies.

+* Unknown tags render the content of the tags
+* noscript handles situations where functionality is missing
+* css allows fallback tags (if you can't render this kind, then try that kind)
+* anomalies library is interesting for error categorization
+* ring was enough and won
+* adapter to portal
+* portal is not only a tool, it is a specification (could be a kind)
+* notebook writers may wish to configure which viewer to render with

 ## License

 Copyright © 2023 Scicloj